tstuart8/tstuart8/README.md

 ### What I'm focusing on 👨‍💻

 I'm working to improve my skills in statistical methods, machine learning, and data visualization.
-See my [Github Page](https://tstuart8.github.io)
+See my [Portfolio](https://tstuart8.github.io)

 ### Find me elsewhere 🌎